Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 SRT's sender buffer and delayed as a result, causing them to arrive too late at the decoder, and possible drops by the receiver.

-We are working on another mode that combines mentioned above approaches and overcomes the deficiencies of each.

 The following table shows a summary of the bandwidth configuration modes, the variables that need to be set (v) or ignored (-), and the formula for calculating MAX_BW in each case: